 Paid email solutions, on the other hand, provide an obstacle to malicious users.
 Therefore, email providers are far more likely to recognise emails coming from your business as legitimate and place them in your desired recipients' inboxes.
 Alongside this, a free email account might receive a disproportionate amount of spam themselves.
 As the second half of the email is obvious, bots which 'guess' email addresses have a much easier time working out a whole address.
 So, despite spam filters constantly improving, if you use a free email, you run the risk of missing important communications in a sea of spam.

-For your eyes only
+Paid emails are for your eyes only

-If you spring for a paid solution, your provider will often give you extra features to improve your email experience.
+If you spring for a paid email solution, your provider will often give you extra features to improve your email experience.
 These include increased storage for your mailboxes and a higher limit on file size for attachments.
 You might also get access to other programs that come with the email package.

 And this problem is even worse if your account is compromised – whether you lose your password, or if an attacker gains access to your account.
 Going to the support of a free email provider if you lose your account often gets you nowhere.
 You'd need to rely heavily on extra methods of security, such as 2-factor authentication (if this is offered) and having a secondary recovery email account.

-However, if you're security-conscious, use email often, or have a business, a paid solution offers a better package.
+However, if you're security-conscious, use email often, or have a business, then a paid email solution offers a better package.
 The ability to personalise your email address gives your business or personal brand another layer of professionalism, and the increased support you receive makes for a more tailored experience.